jack-champagne/hello-rust/README.md

 \- 3/19/2021 4:08pm

 Chapter 9 was about panic!, Result, and how Rust handles error.
 Also learned about .expect and .unwrap stuff.
 There was a small section on closures but we were not formally introduced to them.
 I also found the 'Rust by Example' book on their website and will probably be transition over to that a bit.
 This book gets into some details with rust and its design but I learn best by doing and I think that other book will provide that for me.

+\- 5/13/2021 1:36pm

+Chapter 10 was all about generics, traits, and references (reference lifetimes to be specific).
+Something that is not immediately clear in the beginning of the book as how Rust actually avoids dangling pointers and the sort.
+This is very clearly explained in this chapter during reference lifetimes.
+I am very excited for the next chapter however, as it is a skill that I need much development in.
+Testing!